 What is llms.txt and why does it matter for API documentation?

 The format strips away CSS, navigation elements, and JavaScript, leaving clean structured text that AI systems can parse efficiently within their token budgets.
-For API documentation specifically, this means coding assistants can spend their context window on your endpoint descriptions, parameter types, and error schemas rather than on page chrome.
+In the context of API documentation, coding assistants can spend their context window on your endpoint descriptions, parameter types, and error schemas instead of page chrome.

 Understanding the llms.txt specification and format